 - Coquette: Southern cuisine, locally sourced ingredients and an innovative menu right on Magazine Street… I’m getting hungry thinking of their food!
 Their tasting menu is one of NOLA’s best and it’s clear why.

 - HiVolt Coffee: this place is my new favorite for coffee on Magazine Street!
-I went here pretty much every morning.
 I love that they have healthy options for breakfast and lunch (surprisingly difficult to find on Magazine).
 Their Avo Cup and Kale Caesar Crunch Salad are amazing!

-- Church Alley Coffee: we actually only discovered this place on the last few days of our trip but instantly fell in love.
-Any place that serves Horchata Lattes and $2 Avocado Toast is an A+ in my book.
+- Church Alley Coffee: any place that serves Horchata Lattes and $2 Avocado Toast is an A+ in my book.
 Quiet, unique and located in an up and coming neighborhood in Central City.

 - The Victorian Lounge Bar at the Columns Hotel: this place is so cool!
 I feel very New Orleans when I’m here.
 They have a mahogany bar, 15-foot ceilings and amazing drinks.
 Located in the Garden District on St. Charles Avenue.
 Bonus tip: Happy Hour is 5-7pm every day of the week!